-Welcome to the 6th International Conference on Human Development in Asia (COHDA 2019).
-With the theme of People, Planet, Profit, the aim of this event is to draw attention to both the progress and challenges facing an increasing globalized Asia.
+Welcome to the 6th International Conference on Human Development in Asia (COHDA 2020).
+With the theme of Rethinking Sustainable Development, the aim of this event is to draw attention to both the progress and challenges facing an increasing globalized Asia.
 The economic, industrial and political developments among the nations that are located within the continent have brought about dramatic social change.
 Within a span of just over a century, Asia has been a major site of colonialism and decolonization, global warfare, political upheaval and regime change, the rise of new nations, ongoing ethnic and religious conflict, economic boom and recession, population explosion, cultural diasporas, viral epidemics, technological advancement, and severe environmental pollution and disasters.

-We welcome proposals of 250 words in English by Friday, November 1, 2019.
-Click on the Link Below to See the List of Topics and Submit your Proposal Today!
+The Final Deadline for Proposals of 250 words in English is Friday, March 6, 2020.
+Click on the Link Below to Submit your Proposal Today!

 - Abstracts must be less than 250 words in English and sent via our online submission system.